codefresh-io/docs.codefresh.io/_docs/installation/gitops/managed-cluster.md

 1. From either the **Topology** or **List** views, select the Runtime to which to add the cluster.
 1. Topology View: Select {::nomarkdown}<img src="../../../../images/icons/add-cluster.png" display=inline-block/>{:/}.
   List View: Select the **Managed Clusters** tab, and then select **+ Add Cluster**.
-1. In the Add Managed Cluster panel, copy and run the command:
+1. In the Add Managed Cluster panel, if needed install the Codefresh GitOps CLI.
+1. Copy and run the command:
   `cf cluster add [runtime-name] [--labels label-key=label-value] [--annotations annotation-key=annotation-value][--dry-run]`
   where:
   * `runtime-name` is the name of the Runtime to which to add the cluster.